The number of Americans filing for jobless benefits last week hits 263,000, most in nearly 4 years

-WASHINGTON (AP) — U.S. jobless claim applications jumped to their highest level in almost four years last week, the latest sign that the labor market is softening.
+WASHINGTON (AP) — In another grim sign for the U.S. labor market, jobless claim applications jumped to their highest level in almost four years last week, virtually assuring the Federal Reserve will cut its benchmark interest rate next week.

 The number of Americans filing for unemployment benefits for the week ending Sept.
-6 rose 27,000 to 263,000, the Labor Department reported Thursday.
-That’s the most filings since the week of Oct.
+6 rose by 27,000 to 263,000, the Labor Department reported Thursday.
+That’s the most applications since the week of Oct.
 23, 2021 and well above the 231,000 new applications economists forecast.

-Despite last week's increase, layoffs remain relatively low by historical measures and hiring has weakened, a trend that economists describe as “no hire, no fire.”
+It's also the biggest week-to-week increase in almost a year.

+Most analysts were already forecasting an interest rate cut after Fed Chair Jerome Powell signaled as much at a conference of central bankers three weeks ago.
+However, another report Thursday showing that consumer inflation remains elevated could complicate the Fed's dual mandate of keeping prices in check while supporting a healthy labor market.

+Typically the Fed would cut its key rate when unemployment rose in an attempt to spur more spending and growth.
+But it would do the opposite and raise rates — or keep them unchanged — in the face of rising inflation.

 Earlier this week, the Bureau of Labor Statistics issued a massive preliminary revision of U.S. job gains for the 12 months ending in March, further evidence that the labor market has not been as strong as previously thought.